mholling/nswtopo/doc/init/README.md

 An alternative way to set the map bounds is to specify two or more GPS coordinates using the `--coords` option.
 Provide a list of longitude & latitude coordinate pairs (e.g. for opposing corners of the map).

-# Map Orientation and Size
+# Map Orientation and Dimensions

 Maps are north-oriented unless you request otherwise.
 The `--rotation` option will produce a map with a given rotation angle.
 Use the keyword `magnetic` to align the map with magnetic north.
 The keyword `auto` yields a map oriented so as to fit your bounds in the smallest possible area.